scope-lab-vu/F1-10-cars/README.md

 # F1-10 Simulator Build and Run
 The f1/10 car comes with a [Gazebo](https://gazebosim.org/) based simulator.
 We run the simulation in docker.
+The dockerfile for setting up the docker can be found [here](https://github.com/scope-lab-vu/F1-10-cars/tree/main/docker).
 To install the docker follow the steps discussed below:

 Step 1 - Install the suitable [NVIDIA-Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for your GPU configuration and operating system.
 The docker is required to run any Machine Learning/Deep Learning based controllers.